FAQs - Color Consultation

 This depends on the scope of the project.
 For example: How many colors or color combinations are required for the project?
 Do you need color specifications and documentation?
 Do you need statistics or research about the colors specified for your project?
 Do you need illustrations of the color specifications for your design?
 Do you need on-site services?

 The length of the project can range from one week to one month or longer.
 It depends on the scope of the project, and the color design development process.
-In some cases, Phase I is provided remotely via the Internet, web conferencing, and other communication.
-Phase II may be on site, working with your team.
+In some cases, the first phase is provided remotely via email, web conferencing, and other communications.
+The following phases may continue remotely or on site, working with your team.
 For example, we work with your designers, chemical or industrial engineers, or other professionals in your organization.

 About the minimum time needed: